 Fact:

-Children born through IVF are generally considered equally healthy as children conceived naturally.
-Studies have shown that there is a small increase in the risk of genetic abnormalities or other health problems in children born through IVF, but this is often due to genetic factors associated with parental infertility, and the overwhelming majority of children born after IVF are just as healthy as those from natural conception.
+Children born through IVF are generally considered as healthy as children conceived naturally.
+Studies have shown that there is a small increase in the risk of congenital abnormalities or other health problems in children born through IVF, but this is often due to genetic factors associated with parental infertility, and the overwhelming majority of children born after IVF are just as healthy as those from natural conception.
 Also, women who turn to IVF are often older and may have underlying medical problems that increase risks for the baby during pregnancy, regardless of the conception method.

 Myth 5: IVF Always Leads to Multiple Pregnancies